-Following the method by \citet{Messa2022}, we determine an analytical expression of the PSF shape in each band, by fitting the resulting PSF image with an analytical function described by the combination of a Moffat, Gaussian, and 4th degree power-law profiles.
+Following the method by \citet{Messa2022}, we determine an analytical expression of the PSF shape in each band, by fitting the resulting PSF image with an analytical function described by the combination of a Moffat, Gaussian, and 4th-degree power-law profiles.
 This fit provides a good description of the PSF up to a radius of $\sim$0.5\arcsec, which is significantly larger than the physical region used to fit the clump light distribution.
-This size corresponds also to the physical scale to which aperture correction is estimated for (i.e. in a similar fashion to PSF photometry), We report the PSF FWHM of each filter in the Table \ref{tab:table_observations}.
+This size also corresponds to the physical scale to which aperture correction is estimated (i.e. in a similar fashion to PSF photometry).
+We report the {measured} PSF FWHM of each filter in Table~\ref{tab:table_observations}.

-The spatial fit is performed on a cutout image (7$\times$7 pixels) centered on each clump, using a least-squared approach via the python package \texttt{lmfit} by \citet{Newville2021}.
-We tested different cutout sizes and we did not find significant variations in the measured quantities.
-To ensure that clumps are well detected, we exclude, after this stage, all the sources detected in the F150W and F200W bands with a signal-to-noise less than 3, settling the number of detected clusters to 225.
+The spatial fit is performed on a cutout image (9$\times$9 pixels) centred on each clump, using a least-squared approach via the python package \texttt{lmfit} by \citet{Newville2021}.
+We tested different cutout sizes{.
+For example, 7$\times$7, worked equally well for a large fraction of clumps, but not for the extended ones.
+The 9$\times$9 box size performed best in most of the cases and produced the least residuals.
+We notice that when two clumps are separated by less than 4 pixels in the F150W images (i.e. 0.08") we fitted the two clumps simultaneously using a 13$\times$13 pixel cutout image.
+This simultaneous fit on a larger box size produced better results than fitting the two nearby clumps individually. }

-During testing, the clump sizes determined by independently fitting the F150W and the F200W images produce consistent results (see Fig.~\ref{fig:comp_sizes} in Appendix \ref{sec:comp_sizes}).
+During testing, the clump sizes determined by independently fitting the F150W and the F200W images have been found consistent (see Fig.~\ref{fig:comp_sizes} in Appendix \ref{sec:comp_sizes}).
 Therefore, we choose the resulting 2D Gaussian parameters produced by fitting clumps in the F150W frames as reference for extracting the fluxes in the other bands.